jang-3/Colight/generate.md

 - Muted greens and earth tones
 - Black, silver, and electric cyan

-### Q: What is one word that describes your ideal world?
+### Q: What is one word that describes your ideal world as a visual space?

-### Q: Which material do you feel most attuned to?
+### Q: Which material best represents your state of mind?

-- Glass
+- Smooth glass
-- Clay
+- Hand-shaped clay
-- Wood
+- Aged wood
-- Metal
+- Forged metal